 There is no set age.
 The court may take the child’s preference into account at any age.
 It will be just one of many factors weighed by the court…the child’s answer isn’t a guaranteed win for the preferred parent even when the child is 17 years old.

 Typically, more “weight” is given to an older child’s answer than a younger child’s, and this is worth taking into account when you plan your legal strategy with your lawyer.

 We want to protect your relationship with your child, and make sure your child has the best life possible.
 We will fight hard to make sure the right custody and co-parenting orders are in place to make your child’s life as smooth and as healthy as possible.

 Want to find out if we’re the right lawyers for you?
-Just call us to set up a free consultation.
-We’ll answer your questions, get details on your circumstances, and help you plan next steps.
+Just Call Merchant Law to speak with a lawyer now We’ll answer your questions, get details on your circumstances, and help you plan next steps.